-For the past three years there have been protests by Black Lives Matter activists at the Minnesota State Fair.
+For a number of years there have been protests by Black Lives Matter activists at the Minnesota State Fair.
 Protestors have used the State Fair as a backdrop to air concerns about the criminal justice system.
 They have also raised questions about the Minnesota State Fair’s commitment to diversity in terms of fair vendors and activities.
 The debate is not new.

 It turns out that African Americans have had a presence at our State Fair for well over a century.
 A small note in the Western Appeal newspaper in 1887 proclaimed the presence of a fair food tent sponsored by the St. James A.M.E. church.
 St. James was our state’s first black church having been founded in Minneapolis during the Civil War.
 The state fair church diner tradition apparently goes back a long way.
 The State Fair of 1889 featured an “Emancipation Day.”
 One of the speakers that day was Minneapolis’ first African-American attorney William R. Morris who had arrived in town just months earlier.